oernster/3D-printing-info/README.md

 ## FAQs: Bambu and Voron Frequently asked questions.
 ## browser-bookmarks: A large curated over 5+ years set of Voron and other 3D printing bookmark/favourites resources, importable into your favourite browser.
 ## diagrams-schematics: A number of useful diagrams and common schematics used by Voron printers in one handy location to save you scouring the internet.
+## guides: Numerous guides and similar resources describing how to use Shake n Tune, drying, slicer choices, adhesion, levelling well and other useful things.